 To request an appointment with us, simply complete the form on this page or call our Austin office at (512) 328-8900 today.

 This is an extremely valuable service we are able to provide, particularly for our patients with diabetes, that makes it easier than ever to protect your health and prevent serious complications.
-Following practice guidelines and protocols from the nationally recognized institutions and associations (shown below) allow us to survey patient’s early and aid in identification of patients who would benefit from PAD testing.
+Following practice guidelines and protocols from the nationally recognized institutions and associations (shown below) allow us to survey patients early and aid in the identification of those who would benefit from PAD testing.
 We are also happy to coordinate with other members of your medical team and provide referrals to other specialists when needed or desired.